komori-t/QUIKS/README.md

 QUIKS is an inexpensive motion tracking system.

-It is consists of one terminal node and multiple nodes.
+It is consists of one terminal node and multiple sensor nodes.

 Each node has a sensor and the terminal node bridges PC and them.